anushree-a/twitclone/ReadMe.md

 In the course of this explanation, I will refer to two terminal screens - T1 and T2.
 Keep a watch on both these screens to find out if there was any error in input or for other happenings.

-Open up a terminal (T1) and run the following command:
+Open up a terminal (T1) and run the following command after getting into the twitclone directory:

 `python manage.py runserver`

 This should get the Django server up and running on T1.
 Keep this server running on T1 throughout.

-Open up another terminal (T2) and run the following commands:
+Open up another terminal (T2) and run the following commands after getting into the twitclone directory:

 `python manage.py makemigrations`